black-sheep-dev/harbour-sailhub/README.md

 ![](doc/images/github_personal_access_token.png)

 ## Dependencies (EMOJI)
 This package depends on an emoji pack I released on OpenRepos using the emojis from [Twitter Emoji](https://twemoji.twitter.com/) project.
-I decided to split the emoji assets from the main app to reduce app size.
-Shipping these assets with every app release makes no sence.
-The installation should happen automatically.

 ## DBus Interface
 ### Add Star